7+ Exams, Key Stage 1

 This comprehensive guide brings together everything you need to know about the 7+, with practical advice, a year-by-year preparation plan, and sample questions to help you and your child feel confident about the journey ahead.

-What Is the 7+ Exam?
+What Is the 7+ entrance exam?

 The 7+ is an entrance exam sat by children in Year 2 (ages 6–7), for admission into Year 3 at selective independent prep schools.